Surfing at 40+ was never an issue because age for me is not an issue. I’m a firm believer that it’s never too late to start anything you want in life.

 Nobody is perfect and I certainly don’t aspire to be perfect.
 I just want to feel good in my own skin and grow old gracefully and in good shape.

-There are many health benefits but the thing I most enjoy about it is that it’s one thing we can do as a family and each time we did, we had lots of fun.
+There are many health benefits you can reap from surfing at 40+ but the thing I most enjoy about it is that it’s one thing we can do as a family and each time we did, we had lots of fun.

 This time, it’s a mother/daughter thing and I’m really looking forward to quality time with Mila.

-I’m also very much looking forward to swearing when I have to put my wetsuit on and to more swearing when I have to carry my heavy board over 500 m (light, short surf boards are for pro, not beginners), to have wet hair so tangled that I will look like a wet poodle, to knock myself with my board, drink enough salted water to fill up a fish tank and be so tired that I won’t be able to lift my arm to grab a glass of water.
+I’m also very much looking forward to swearing when I have to put my wetsuit on, swearing when I have to carry my heavy board over 500 meters (light, short surfboards are for good surfers, not beginners like me), having wet hair so tangled that I will look like a wet poodle, bruising myself with my board and being so tired that I won’t be able to lift my arm to grab a glass of water :-)

 However, I know that eventually, all of this will lead me to a great feeling of achievement when I will be able to stand up and ride a wave again.